-More and more communities are passing laws that regulate allow dogs to be chained only for a limited number of hours a day.
-Little Rock
+More and more communities are passing laws that regulate allow dogs to be chained for a limited number of hours per day.
+Some

 See a complete list of anti-chaining laws.

 - Why should a community outlaw the continuous chaining or tethering of dogs?

 Animal control and humane agencies receive calls every day from citizens concerned about animals in these cruel situations.
 Animal control officers, paid

-Regulations against chaining also give officers a tool to crack down on illegal dog fighting, since many fighting dogs are kept on chains.
+Regulations against chaining give officers a tool to crack down on illegal dog fighting, since many fighting dogs are kept on chains.